nivedhitha3105/Global-electronics/README.md

 Summary of analysis in power bi:

-1. Sales by gender:
+1. Sum of customers by gender:
 - There is a little gender disparity in the total number of clients, with males and females making up the majority.

 2. Sales by Month:
 - March had peak sales of approximately 91 million, while sales in January, June, and December are lower.
 - Sales decline following March, reaching a low point in August and then gradually increasing in December.

-3. Sales by Age:
+3. Sum of customers by Age:
 The sales data pertaining to age indicates that sales are concentrated in the younger population, most likely those in the 20–40 age range.

 4. Sales by Store: